UTDallasEPICS/Soccer-Robots/README.md

 Now to run the Raspberry Pi server, we will first run **EspManager.py**, move that to background, then run **GmServerPi.py**, move that to background, then run **ControllerPi.py**, move that to background, and that will be all you need to do.
 Note that you **MUST** run it in this order, otherwise because of the order of socket connections it won't work properly.
 RECAP:
-1. python EspManager.py
+1. python EspManager.py (next CTRL+Z to pause, then type "bg" to place process in background)
-2. python GmServerPi.py
+2. python GmServerPi.py (next CTRL+Z to pause, then type "bg" to place process in background)
 3. python ControllerPi.py
+(You can use "ps" linux command to check the proccesses that are running, it will have a process id.
+If one of the python programs have an error, then use the linux command "kill -9 [process-#]")

 Next, on the website do the npm run bootgame, npm run bootcontrol (run this after bootgame always) npm run dev and stuff.
 Now, get two people to start the game, and profit as you see the robot moving, the updated timer, and the updating score.